washington-leadership-academy/wla/README.md

 #### Develop
 1. Run `gulp`.
 This will build your site in `/public` and start up `gulp watch`.
 2. In a new terminal window, `cd public`.
 Run `sqs server` to start the server.
 The default port is `localhost:5050`.
 (You'll need to enter your squarespace credentials in the browser the first time around.)
-3. Make changes in `/src`.
-Gulp will watch for and build any changes you make.
+3. Make all your changes in `/src`.
+Gulp will watch for and build any changes you make to `/public`.
 If you use the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) chrome extension, your site will reload automatically with your changes.

 #### Deploy